 Tax laws are dynamic and subject to change as new laws are passed and new interpretations of the law are issued or applied.
-The U.S. recently enacted significant tax reform, and certain provisions of the new law may adversely affect us.
-In addition, governmental tax authorities are increasingly scrutinizing the tax positions of companies.
+Governmental tax authorities are increasingly scrutinizing the tax positions of companies.
 Many countries in Europe, as well as a number of other countries and organizations such as the Organization for Economic Cooperation and Development, are actively considering changes to existing tax laws that, if enacted, could increase our tax obligations in countries where we do business.
 If U.S. or other foreign tax authorities change applicable tax laws, our overall taxes could increase, and our business, financial condition or results of operations may be adversely impacted.